 Welcome to our WISC Membership page.
 On this page you will be able to see an overview of what our membership offers you as a skater and the types of memberships we offer as a club.
-This year we are proud to offer a new way of registering for your membership.
+Everyone is welcome to join- even if you don't skate, our different membership bands cover it all.

-It can all be done with our brand new online form, fast, easy and paper free!!
-No emailing forms off, no posting, no finding a committee member, just simply fill in the form online and pay online via BACs transfer.
+Registering for membership can all be done with our online form, making it fast, easy and paper free!!
+No emailing forms off, no posting, no finding a committee member.To register fill in the form online and pay via BACs transfer.

 Methods of Payment